pik-software/android-verticalSwipeBehavior/README.md

 }
 ```

-and dependency in to `build.gradle`
+Add dependency in to `build.gradle`

 ``` gradle
 dependencies {